freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/07-scientific-computing-with-python/build-a-budget-app-project/budget-app.md

 })
 ```

 `create_spend_chart` should print a different chart representation.
 Check that all spacing is exact.
+Open your browser console with F12 for more details.

 ```js
 ({